harvard-lil/working-in-widener/README.md

 #Working in Widener

-Working in Widener is a two player game.
+Working in Widener is a two player game played in the web browser.
 You duel against a live person.
-First one to shelve your assigned books wins.
+The first one to shelve the assigned books wins.
 Maps are based on real library maps from Harvard's Widener Library.

 ## Installation